 The Covered Wagon (1923) Director: James Cruze

 Further up ahead, Woodhull’s wagon train is fatally attacked by Indians.
-Once across the river, they hunt for buffalo meat as food is scarce.
+Once across the river, they hunt for buffalo meat to eat.
 Eventually, Molly rejects Woodhull for Banion, but she is injured by an arrow in an Indian attack.
-As the caravan proceeds, Banion has left for California in search of gold and distraught about a misunderstanding with Molly, however she sends men to find Banion in case he went to California while she remains with the Wingate group travelling to Oregon.
+As the caravan proceeds, Banion leaves for California in search of gold, distraught about a misunderstanding with Molly, however she sends men to find Banion while she remains with the Wingate group traveling to Oregon.
 One year later, Woodhull nearly catches up to Banion and tries to kill him for taking Molly away from him, but he fails and is killed.
 Banion leaves Oregon to reunite with Molly at their new pioneer home in Oregon.

 The film was one of the biggest blockbusters of the silent era (the budget was a risky $782,000 in 1923).
 The film was shot in various locations: Palm Springs, CA; Utah; and Nevada.
 It required a cast of thousands, and also in the scenes where thousands of buffalo appear, the director employed chains of mechanical buffalo, as by this point the buffalo was hunted to near extinction.
 In addition to thousands of mechanical buffalo, authentic wagons were used from pioneer families who had the wagons as family heirlooms.
 In an earlier cut of the film, Director James Cruze appeared as an Indian, but he was later cut out of the film as he didn’t appear authentic.